fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 "%}

 ### Apr 8
 NO CLASS!
-But you still have one reading you should do before completing the executive summary .
+But you still have one last reading you should do before completing the executive summary.

 - Michael Pollan, _Omnivore's Dilemma_ (Ch.
 2: The Farm), 32--56.